Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Shortest_Path/Medium/1334_Find_the_City_With_the_Smallest_Number_of_Neighbors_at_a_Threshold_Distance/explanation.md

         map[i][i] = 0;
     }
     ```
-    This section initializes the adjacency matrix `map`.  `INF` is set to a large number representing infinity.
-The matrix is filled with `INF` initially, except for the diagonal, which represents the distance from a city to itself (0).
+    This section initializes a square matrix `map` of size `n x n` with a large value (`INF`) representing infinity for all pairs of cities.
+The diagonal is set to 0 because the distance from a city to itself is 0.

 * **Edge Processing:**
     ```java